 network of other neurons.
 The brain is a network in which a single neuron is like a quantum in the field.
-I think, that's why I Principles of Optics, 4th Edition, 1970.
-An explanation for this evanescent wave by a lateral phase shift of interfering waves paper written by Goos-Hanchen in German in 1947.
+The neuron necessarily behaves Principles of Optics, 4th Edition, 1970.
+An explanation for this evanescent wave by a lateral phase shift of interfering waves was written by Goos and Hanchen in Germany in 1947.